-Hiking boots are critical to your comfort and performance on the trail, but this no longer means a stiff and burly model that will weigh you down.
-The trend is toward lighter materials that still offer decent support, and waterproof boots are the most popular by far (some are offered in a non-waterproof version for hiking in hot or dry climates).
-Our picks for the best hiking boots of 2024 below are broken down into three categories: lightweight boots for day hiking and fastpacking, midweight options that work well for most backpacking trips, and heavyweights for rough terrain or hauling a large load.
+Hiking boots are critical to your comfort and performance on the trail, but this no longer has to mean a stiff and burly model that will weigh you down.
+The modern day trend is toward lighter materials that still offer decent support, and waterproof boots are the most popular by far.
+After years of testing, our trail-hungry team narrowed down a selection of 17 worthy models for this round-up.
+Our picks for the best hiking boots of 2024 below are broken down into three main categories: lightweight boots for day hiking and fastpacking, midweight options that work well for most backpacking trips, and heavyweights for rough terrain or hauling a large load.
 For more information, see the comparison table and buying advice below the picks.
-If you prefer to go even lighter and faster, check out our article on the best hiking shoes.
+Please note: While this lineup includes boots for both men and women, we also have a full review dedicated to women's hiking boots

 Our Team's Hiking Boot Picks